 You'll also want a properly sized pool pump for a solar system.
 If you're replacing a conventional pool heating system with a solar system, you may need a pump larger than your current one or a separate, smaller pump to move the pool's water to and through the collectors.

-Siting a Solar Pool Heating System's Collector
+Siting a Solar Swimming Pool Heater's Collector

 Collectors can be mounted on roofs or anywhere near the swimming pool that provides the proper exposure, orientation, and tilt toward the sun.
 Both the orientation and tilt of the collector will affect your solar pool heating system's performance.
 Your contractor should consider them while evaluating your site's solar resource and sizing your system.